 - The Ultimate Guide to the WordPress REST API.
 This free e-book from WP Engine contains lots of practical information and examples.
 Plus, it will walk you through how to accomplish several basic (and more advanced) tasks.

-- While we’re at it, also check out this list of the top 10 plugins for WordPress developers.
-They will surely come in handy as you’re exploring the world of REST API.
+- While we’re at it, you can also check out this list of the top 10 plugins for WordPress developers.
+It will surely come in handy as you’re exploring the world of REST API.